EasySportsApps/VolleyK1appnalyzer/README.md

 - **📊 Social network visualization on volleyball court**: visualize the social network graph directly within a volleyball court layout to facilitate the interpretation of the results.
 - **⏱️ Enhanced real-Time interactivity**: develop further real-time features to increase usability and responsiveness for users.

-If you have any suggestions for improvement, feel free to share them in the **Discussions** section of our GitHub repository. 💬
+If you have any suggestions for improvement, feel free to share them in the [Discussions](https://github.com/EasySportsApps/VolleyK1appnalyzer/discussions) section 💬 of our GitHub repository or send us an [email](mailto:easysportsappsproject@gmail.com) 📧.

-To support the inclusion of these new features, contributions from app users through the **GitHub Sponsors crowdfunding campaign** are crucial.
+To support the inclusion of these new features, contributions from app users through our [donation link](https://paypal.me/rhileno?country.x=ES&locale.x=es_ES) are highly appreciated.
 Thank you! 🙏

 ## 📝 About EasySportsApps project